Angela Merkel: Migration policy and the rise of the AfD

-Merkel's response to the European migrant crisis of 2015 was similarly divisive.
-Her decision to allow large numbers of asylum seekers to enter Germany, captured in the phrase Wir schaffen das ("We can manage this"), was praised by supporters as a humanitarian stance but criticised by opponents for encouraging further irregular migration and overstretching local authorities.
-Analysts have argued that the size and speed of the inflow, and subsequent management failures, contributed to a backlash that benefited the right-wing Alternative for Germany party and reshaped the German party system.
+Merkel's response to the European migrant crisis of 2015 was heavily criticised by opponents in Germany and abroad.
+Her decision to allow large numbers of asylum seekers to enter Germany, associated with the phrase Wir schaffen das ("We can manage this"), was praised by supporters as a humanitarian response but criticised by opponents as encouraging further irregular migration and placing excessive pressure on local authorities, housing, schools and integration systems.